 Web crawling bots

-When you Google search, web crawling (sometimes called spider bots) bots get to work.
-Web crawlers scan websites looking for keywords and relevant content to determine which websites most likely interest the user.
+When you Google search, web crawling bots (sometimes called spider bots) get to work.
+Web scraping crawlers scan websites looking for keywords and relevant content to determine which websites most likely interest the user.
 This is how the search results are ranked and categorized before they are displayed to you.
-Marketing professionals have a keen interest in these bots, and they are constantly trying to work out how to game the algorithms to make sure that the bots put their site at the top of the list.
+Marketing professionals have a keen interest in these bots, and are constantly trying to improve their content so crawlers will recommend their site at the top of the search result.

 Web scraping bots

-Web scraping bots scan website content and save it offline so it can be reused in the future.
-In some cases, these bots catalog website content that they have permission to store, but they can also be used by threat actors or competitors for malicious purposes such as web scraping fraud by scraping prices, images, or other data to be fraudulently used.
+Web scraping bots work by scanning website content and saving it offline so it can be reused in the future.
+In some cases, these bots catalog website content that they have permission to store, but they can also be used by threat actors or competitors for malicious purposes such as web scraping fraud by scraping prices, images, or other data to be used to undercut prices or create counterfeit sites.

 Social media bots are a good example of a type of bot that operate in a gray area.
-They can be used to send out mass communications, but they can also mimic a person on social media through automatically sending messages and following people, as well as create fake accounts.
+They can be used to send out mass communications updating followers on breaking news without human oversight, but they can also mimic a person on social media through automatically sending messages and following people, as well as create fake accounts.
 In some cases, these are used for positive purposes, but social media bots can also spread misinformation or enact scams on unsuspecting users.

 As social media platforms have become more aware of the potential dangers of social bots, they are putting defensive measures in place to identify and stop them.